Vacant Suite Improvements in CAM: The Benefit Test and How to Challenge These Charges

 "CAM shall not include any costs incurred in connection with the leasing of space in the Building, including, without limitation, tenant improvement allowances, brokerage commissions, and legal fees related to lease negotiations."

-If your lease does not have that explicit language, the benefit test and the general principle that CAM covers common area operating expenses still applies.
+If your lease does not have that explicit language, the benefit test and the general principle that CAM covers common area operating expenses still apply.
 A vacant suite is not a common area.

 Most landlords do not label these costs "tenant improvements."
 They show up disguised as: